Stable components in the parameter plane of transcendental functions of finite type: Preliminaries and Setup

 \subsection{Singularities of the inverse function}

 Let $f$ be a transcendental entire or meromorphic map.
 A point $v\in\C$ is a {\em singular value} of $f$ if some branch of $f\inv$ fails to be well defined in every small enough neighborhood of $v$.
 Singular values may be critical, asymptotic or accumulations thereof.
 If $c$ is a critical point, that is, a zero of $f'$ then its image $v=f(c)$ is a {\em critical value}.
-If there is a path $\gamma(t)$ such that $\lim_{t \to 1} \gamma(t)=\infty$ and $\lim_{t \to 1} f(\gamma(t))=v$ then the limit $v$ is an {\em asymptotic value} of $f$.
+If there is a path $\omega(t)$ such that $\lim_{t \to 1} \omega(t)=\infty$ and $\lim_{t \to 1} f(\omega(t))=v$ then the limit $v$ is an {\em asymptotic value} of $f$.
+Observe that the point at infinity is always an essential singularity, but it may be or not be a singular value.
+It is a critical value if and only if it is the image of a multiple pole of $f$ and it is an asymptotic value if some unbounded curve has an image that tends to infinity.
+For example, infinity is not a singular value for the tangent map.

-Singular values are classified in terms of the branches of $f^{-1}$ as follows (see \cite{berere},\cite{ive}):
+Singular values are classified in terms of the branches of $f^{-1}$ as follows (see \cite{berere},\cite{ive}).

 \begin{proposition}[Classification of singularities] Let $f$ be an entire or meromorphic transcendental map.
-For any $z\in\C$ and $r >0$, let $D(z,r)$ be the disk of radius $r$ centered at $z$.
-Let $U_r$ be a connected component of $f^{-1}(D(z,r))$, chosen such that $U_r\subset U_{r'}$ if $r<r'$.
+For any $z\in\C$ and $r >0$, let $B(z,r)$ be the disk of radius $r$ centered at $z$.
+Let $U_r$ be a connected component of $f^{-1}(B(z,r))$, chosen such that $U_r\subset U_{r'}$ if $r<r'$.
 Then there are only two possibities: \begin{itemize}\item[(a)] $\bigcap_r U_r=\{p\}, p\in\C$ \item[(b)] $\bigcap_r U_r=\emptyset$. \end{itemize} In case $(a)$, $f(p)=z $, and either $f'(p)\neq 0$ and $z$ is a regular point, or $f'(p)=0$ and $z$ is a critical value.
 In case $(b)$, the chosen inverse branch with image $U_r$ defines a transcendental singularity over $z$, and it can be shown that $z$ is an asymptotic value for $f$. \end{proposition}

 The map $f$ is said to be of {\em finite type} if it has a finite number of singular values.
 Note that this implies all the singular values are isolated.